 Medicare rebates are available for psychological treatment of eligible mental health conditions.
-You will be able to claim a proportion of your fees from Medicare if your doctor assesses you to be eligible for psychological services under Medicare, and if you have a referral and a “care plan” from your doctor.
-If you have a Mental Health care plan from your GP, Medicare will reimburse up to $128.400 per session for up to 20 sessions per calendar year.
-This means you are out of pocket only $111.60 for 50 minute sessions.
+You will be able to claim a proportion of your fees from Medicare if your doctor or psychiatrist assesses you to be eligible for psychological services under Medicare, and gives you a referral or a “care plan”.
+If you have a Mental Health care plan or referral, Medicare will reimburse up to $129.55 per session for up to 20 sessions per calendar year.
+That means you are only $110.45 out of pocket for 50 minute sessions.